BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 A NodeParameter can be either:

-- text that is parsed by the user's code or
+- text that is parsed by the user's code using `convertFromString()` or
 - a "pointer" to an entry of the BB.

-After few months, it became clear that the latter case is the rule rather than the exception.

-In probably 80-90% of the cases, NodeParameters are passed through the BB.
+After few months, it became clear that the latter case is the rule rather than the exception: in probably 80-90% of the cases, NodeParameters are passed through the BB.

 Furthermore, `requiredNodeParameters` is already an effective way to automatically create a manifest.